rudberga/CI-MS4-nft/README.md

 ### Disclaimer

 This is a project for the course Full Stack Web Development diploma with Code Institute, it is not for commercial use.
 If you find any of your content that you want removed, please contact me directly via my e-mail rudberg@pm.me.
+I am also available for other questions on the same address.